vsespb/mt-aws-glacier/README.md

 2. You can use other optional options with this command (`concurrency`, `partsize`)

+## File selection options

+`filter`, `include`, `exclude` options allow you to construct a list of RULES to select only certain files for the operation.

++ **--filter**

+	Adds one or several RULES to the list of rules.
+One filter value can contain multiple rules, it has same effect as multiple filter values with one
+	RULE each.

+	>`--filter='RULE1 RULE2' --filter 'RULE3'`

+	>is same as

+	>`--filter 'RULE1 RULE2 RULE3'`

+	RULES should be a sequence of PATTERNS, followed by '+' or '-' and separated by a spaces.
+There can be a space between '+'/'-' and PATTERN.

+	>`RULES: [+-]PATTERN [+-]PATTERN ...`

+	'+' means INCLUDE PATTERN, '-' means EXCLUDE PATTERN

+	NOTES:

+	>1.
+If RULES contain spaces or wildcards, you must quote it when running `mtglacier` from Shell

+	>2.
+Although, PATTERN can contain spaces, you cannot use if, because RULES separated by a space(s).

+	>3.
+PATTERN can be empty

++ **--include**

+	Adds an INCLUDE PATTERN to list of rules

++ **--exclude**

+	Adds an EXCLUDE PATTERN to list of rules

+	NOTES:

+	>1.
+You can use spaces in PATTERNS here

++ **How PATTERNS work**

+>1.
+If the pattern starts with a '/' then it is anchored to a particular spot in the hierarchy of files, otherwise it is matched against the final component of the filename.

+>2.
+If the pattern ends with a '/' then it will only match a directory and all files/subdirectories inside this directory.
+It won't match regular file.
+Note that if directory is empty, it won't be synchronized to Amazon Glacier, as it does not support directories

+>3.
+If pattern does not end with a '/', it won't match directory (directories are not supported by Amazon Glacier, so it makes no sense to match a directory without subdirectories).
+However if, in future versions, we find a way to store empty directories in Amazon Glacier, this behavior may change.

+>4. if the pattern contains a '/' (not counting a trailing '/') then it is matched against the full pathname, including any leading directories.
+Otherwise it is matched only against the final component of the filename.

+>5.
+Wildcard '*' matches any path component, but it stops at slashes.

+>6.
+Wildcard '**' matches anything, including slashes.

+>7.
+When wildcard '**' meant to be a separated path component (i.e. surrounded with slashes/beginning of line/end of line), it matches 0 or more subdirectories.

+>8.
+Wildcard '?' matches any character except a slash ('/').

+>9. if PATTERN is empty, it matches anything.

+>10.
+If PATTERN is started with '!' it only match when rest of pattern (i.e. without '!') does not match.

++ **How rules are processed**

+>1.
+A filename is checked against rules in the list.
+Once filename match PATTERN, file is included or excluded depending on the kind of PATTERN matched.
+No other rules checked after first match.

+>2.
+When we process both local files and Journal filelist (sync, restore commands), rule applied to BOTH sides.

+>3.
+When traverse directory tree, (in contrast to behavior of some tools, like _Rsync_), if a directory (and all subdirectories) match exclude pattern, directory tree is not pruned, traversal go into the directory.
+So this will work fine (it will match /tmp/data/a/b/c):

+>>		--filter '+/tmp/data/a/b/c -/tmp/data -'

+>>In some cases, to reduce disk IO, directory traversal into excluded directory can be stopped.
+This only can happen when `mtglacier` absolutely sure that it won't break behavior described above.
+It's guaranteed that traversal stop only in case when:

+>>a) A directory match EXCLUDE rule without '!' prefix, ending with '/' or '**', or empty rule

+>>b) AND there is no INCLUDE rules before this exclude RULE

 ## Additional command line options

 1. `concurrency` (with `sync`, `upload-file`, `restore`, `restore-completed` commands) - number of parallel upload streams to run. (default 4)